hakanonal/mastermind/docs/journal.md

             - Maybe [this](https://palletsprojects.com/p/flask/) official pages should be read.
 Alright [this](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application) page is a little bit more straightforward.
     - Ok It is all set let's code.
 I will create api.py that creates the environment and exposes to the flask API.
         - I neeeded to re arrange the validateUserInout method so that it can be exposed.
 It was specific to console app.
         - Well I think I did a very convinient way to expose the game as API.
-I a exited to use it in vue.
+I am exited to use it in vue.
+        - However I do not know how to deploy this API to where.
+I'll do that later better to note it to project [board](https://github.com/hakanonal/mastermind/projects/1).

 - By the way this packaging system is not completed yet and it is bugging me since vscode continouslly lints errors even though the code is perfectlly working.
 I want to look this topic today also.
     - So I have chance to look this topic.
 And I think I have solved it The linting problem was because of vscode settings.
 And solved by following [this](https://stackoverflow.com/questions/1899436/pylint-unable-to-import-error-how-to-set-pythonpath) article.
     - I have also moved the environment and agent clases into ai module.

 - Yeah I have also managed to make work the colab hosted notebook work.
-So By this way peaople does not have to install python environment on thier macihne to play.
+So By this way peaople does not have to install python environment on their machine to play.